 The first is "I absolutely love this snorkel" and the second -"I haven't used it in a long time, want to buy it?"

 I found more positive opinions of the snorkel when people were using them for pure snorkeling and not for scuba diving.
 This may be something to take into consideration if you are thinking of using this type of snorkel while diving.

-We have looked at and read many reviews and ratings of the dry snorkels that are available.
-Given the pros and cons of each snorkel and the overall satisfaction of users, we have narrowed our choice to the best overall one.
+Choice #1: We have looked at and read many reviews and ratings of the dry snorkels that are available.
+Given the pros and cons of each snorkel and the overall satisfaction of users, this model has once again maintained its spot as our #1 pick in 2020.

-This Cressi model gets great reviews from users and has earned a rating of 4.8 out of 5.0.
+This Cressi model continues to get great reviews from users and has earned a rating of 4.7 out of 5.0.
+This rating is up from last year and comes from over 1,700+ reviewers, so obviously a popular model.
 Can't get much better than that.

 It does a great job of keeping water out of the tube while you are snorkeling in all conditions.

 After reading through the numerous reviews, I see the pros and cons of this best snorkel as follows:

 Overall, we thought this snorkel earned the top spot since it gets very high marks for comfort, resistance to flooding and its purge valve.
 All of these are important features in a dry snorkel and they will help make your snorkeling experience that much more comfortable.
 And as an added bonus, the price is very reasonable.